PowerShell/PowerShell/docs/KNOWNISSUES.md

-Known Issues with the first Linux PowerShell Alpha Release
+Known Issues with the first PowerShell on Linux Alpha Release
 ==========================================================

 The first Alpha release of PowerShell on Linux is mostly functional but